DreadyCrig/expressionengine-htaccess/README.md

-expression-engine-htaccess
+.htaccess for Expression Engine
 ==========================

-A .htaccess file for use in Expression Engine installations.
-Clean URL and www. redirection and image expiry caching.
+A versatile .htaccess file for use in Expression Engine installations.

+-- Clean URLs
+-- www. redirection
+-- image expiry caching